gerardroche/sublime-toggler/README.md

 # Toggler

-Toggle settings command with on/off configurations.
+Toggle complex settings at the speed of thought.

 ## Commands